Altrincham Grammar School For Girls

 How school placements work

 This is an employment based route therefore the suitable candidate must have a current role within a school/setting.
+Ideally the candidate will have worked for a minimum of two years within a support role linked to this subject areas.

 Unqualified teacher salary